openai/openai-python/README.md

 Examples of how to use this Python library to accomplish various tasks can be found in the [OpenAI Cookbook](https://github.com/openai/openai-cookbook/).
 It contains code examples for:

-* Classification using fine-tuning
+- Classification using fine-tuning
-* Clustering
+- Clustering
-* Code search
+- Code search
-* Customizing embeddings
+- Customizing embeddings
-* Question answering from a corpus of documents
+- Question answering from a corpus of documents
-* Recommendations
+- Recommendations
-* Visualization of embeddings
+- Visualization of embeddings
-* And more
+- And more

 Prior to July 2022, this OpenAI Python library hosted code examples in its examples folder, but since then all examples have been migrated to the [OpenAI Cookbook](https://github.com/openai/openai-cookbook/).

-### Chat
+### Chat Completions

 Conversational models such as `gpt-3.5-turbo` can be called using the chat completions endpoint.